maxim-chn/Observer/README.md

   * [RVM](https://rvm.io/) - Ruby Version Manager.
 Makes [Ruby](https://www.ruby-lang.org/en/) installation easier.
   * [Ruby](https://www.ruby-lang.org/en/) - programming language of choice for the project.
   * [Bundler](https://bundler.io/) - manages [Ruby Gems](https://rubygems.org/gems) for the project.
+  * [NodeJS](https://nodejs.org/en/) - provides Javascript runtime, which is mandatory for of the Gems in the project.
   * [Redis](https://redis.io/) - in-memory data structure store.
 It's used for caching.
 **Note!** Linux is the preferrable platform for running Observer in development mode.
 Installation steps to follow relate to:
   * [Ubuntu](https://www.ubuntu.com/download/desktop) - open source Linux based OS with GUI.